Read in: Nederlands

 Without a data-driven approach you operate on gut-feeling, a stage that we see as a phase at the bottom of the model of data-maturity; nothing is measured and people completely act upon gut-feeling.
 We need to step away from this approach as we want to move towards the proactive and predictive stages to grow on the model of data-maturity.

 To start effectively with recruitment analytics it is important to first think about the data you want to gather in each phase of the recruitment process.
 We like to divide this process in the talent journey, consisting of 4 manageable steps: Reach, Engagement, Apply & Hire.

 In a phase of Reach you are looking for the visibility in Google, impressions from a campagne and for example the amount of website visitors.
 In a phase of Apply you are curious to know the amount of applicants, but also the quality of these applications, based on engagement actions they performed on-site.
 The quality is also determined by the following steps they perform in the application process, where you can connect to previous behavior of visitors on the website (which source, type of device, landing page? etc.).
 You can conclude quickly: we need to connect systems to gain insights to the answers we are looking for.

 Connecting systems – we hear you think – is easier said than done.
-In reality does the connection of a ATS seems to be something complicated for many organizations.
-This can cause organizations to get stuck into the reactive phase; website data and ATS data are evaluated individually in retroaction.
-Besides, we see that this often happens afterwards, when it is too late and changes are not possible anymore.
+In reality connecting an ATS seems to be something really complicated for many organizations.
+This can cause organizations to be stuck in the reactive phase; website data and ATS data are evaluated individually in retroaction.
+Besides, we see that this evaluation often happens afterwards, when it is too late and changes are not possible anymore.

 Climbing up in the model of data-maturity